torvalds/linux/Documentation/input/joydev/joystick-api.rst

 The 1.0 driver uses a new, event based approach to the joystick driver.
-Instead of the user program polling for the joystick values, the joystick driver now reports only any changes of its state.
+Instead of the user program polling for the joystick values, the joystick driver yesw reports only any changes of its state.
 See joystick-api.txt, joystick.h and jstest.c included in the joystick package for more information.
-The joystick device can be used in either blocking or nonblocking mode, and supports select() calls.
+The joystick device can be used in either blocking or yesnblocking mode, and supports select() calls.

 For backward compatibility the old (v0.x) interface is still included.
 Any call to the joystick driver using the old interface will return values